-Intelligence testing, or a cognitive assessment, offers valuable insight into a child’s abilities and academic potential
+Intelligence testing, or a cognitive assessment, offers valuable insight into an individual’s abilities and potential

 What can we learn from testing of cognitive abilities?

 - ability to solve problems

 - skills in analyzing and synthesizing information

 Many parents want to have a better understanding of their child’s strengths and challenges.
 With a clear picture of a child’s cognitive abilities, parents can make informed decisions about school placement and summer programs.
 Parents can also use this information to facilitate private school entrance (e.g., admissions testing) and to look at options for enrichment / support services.
 Some examples of established cognitive ability tests include the Wechsler Intelligence Scale for Children-5th Edition (WISC-V) and Wechsler Preschool and Primary Scale of Intelligence-4th Edition (WPPSI-IV).

 - appeals process for advanced academic programs (AAP) / gifted and talented programs

 - applying for enrichment programs for summer / online learning